-Curve now lets you ‘go back in time’ and switch the card you paid with retrospectively
+Curve now lets you ‘go back in time’ and switch the card you paid with retroactively

 AdHawk aims to take the complexity out of Facebook and Google advertising

-Curve, the mobile wallet and all-your-cards-in-one app, is rolling out a nifty new feature today that lets you retrospectively switch the card you used to pay.
+Curve, the mobile wallet and all-your-cards-in-one app, is rolling out a nifty new feature today that lets you retroactively switch the card you used to pay.

 Audaciously dubbed “Financial Time Travel,” the option, which I understand was first asked for by users and is patent-pending, gives you a two week window to change which of the bank and credit cards you’ve linked to Curve is charged for a particular purchase.